Department of Labor Logo United States Department of Labor

 Note: Data are preliminary.
 Covered employment and wages includes workers covered by Unemployment Insurance (UI) and Unemployment Compensation for Federal Employees (UCFE) programs.

 Table 2.
-Covered employment and wages in the United States and all counties in Florida, third quarter 2018
+Covered establishments, employment, and wages in the United States and all counties in Florida, third quarter 2021

 Florida